Jeanselme/Jeanselme/README.md

 👨‍💻 - Hello !
-I am Vincent, a postdoctoral reseacher at the University of Cambridge, joining Columbia University in the fall.
+I am Vincent, a postdoctoral scientist at Columbia University.

-🤔 - My research interest lies in developing machine learning models to assist medical practitioners with a focus on reducing inequalities in medical care access and delivery.
+🤔 - My research interest lies in developing machine learning models to assist medical decisions with a focus on reducing inequalities in medical care access and delivery.

 👨‍🎓 - I am looking for positions at the intersection of machine learning, human decision-making and algorithmic fairness.